Red-eye Medusa (Polyorchis penicillatus)

 Tide Pool Tidbits:

-• The red spots on the jelly are used to help the jellyfish orient itself by using light sensitivity allowing it to move up and down in the water column.
+The red spots on the jelly are used to help the jellyfish orient itself using light sensitivity - allowing it to move up and down in the water column.

-• Unlike other jellyfish species, the Red-eye medusa is sadly on the decline as a result of ocean warming/acidification.
+Unlike other jellyfish species, the Red-eye medusa is sadly on the decline as a result of ocean warming/acidification.
+There are some years when they are plentiful and others when they’re hardly seen at all.